-- 1.35 It is not ORR's role to determine what is reasonably practicable or to decide Network Rail's priorities.
+- 1.44 It is not ORR's role to dictate or prescribe what is reasonably practicable or to decide Network Rail's priorities.
 It is, though, our role to judge whether the CP6 SBPs can deliver a safe, legally compliant railway.
-In determining this, we have challenged Network Rail in a number of areas where it appears to be ruling out expenditure that might be reasonably practicable.
-This includes the earthworks and level crossing items described above and basic health and safety provisions in the Freight & National Passenger Operator's (FNPO's) plan (described later).
-Further items include volumes for tunnels in LNW and drainage in Anglia. - 1.36 In all cases we are recommending that Network Rail includes them as items to be considered for prioritisation in its wider review of renewal volumes to improve asset sustainability.
-These volumes were identified in the bottom-up plans from the routes but have been ruled out on the grounds of affordability.
-Provision of overlay protection at the highest risk long-section level crossings does not come from the published bottom-up route plans, but is based on our judgment that current plans have not embraced all reasonably practicable opportunities to improve risk control at the least well protected crossings.
+In determining this, we challenged Network Rail in a number of areas where it appeared to be ruling out expenditure that might be reasonably practicable.
+This included the earthworks and level crossing items described above and basic health and safety provisions in the Freight & National Passenger Operator's (FNPO's) plan (described later).
+Further items include volumes for tunnels in LNW and drainage in Anglia. - 1.45 In all cases, in our draft determination we recommended that Network Rail include them as items to consider for prioritisation in its wider review of renewal volumes to improve asset sustainability.
+These volumes were identified in the bottom-up plans from the routes but had been ruled out on the grounds of affordability.
+The response from Network Rail to our draft determination challenges was positive, accepting the points we made.